spotinst/help/src/docs/tools-and-provisioning/cloudformation/more-examples/notification.md

 Add a new notification to an existing Elastigroup by creating a new stack and referring to existing groupId, or create a new Elastigroup together with a notification.

-`More` protocol and `eventType` options are available in the [Subscribe API](https://docs.spot.io/api/#operation/notificationsServiceSubscriptionsSubscribe).
+`protocol` and `eventType` options are available in the [Subscribe API](https://docs.spot.io/api/#operation/notificationsServiceSubscriptionsSubscribe).

 ```json
 {